IntersectMBO/plutus/doc/tutorials/contract-testing.rst

-Every call to an end-point must be associated with one of the contract instances defined in our ``instanceSpec``; the ``handle`` argument to perform_ lets us find the contract handle associated with each ContractInstanceKey_.
+Every call to an end-point must be associated with one of the contract instances defined in our ``instanceSpec``; the ``handle`` argument to :hsobj:`Plutus.Contract.Test.ContractModel.perform` lets us find the contract handle associated with each :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey`.

-For the most part, it is good practice to keep the perform_ function
+For the most part, it is good practice to keep the :hsobj:`Plutus.Contract.Test.ContractModel.perform` function
 simple: a direct relationship between actions in a test case and calls to :term:`contract endpoints<contract endpoint>` makes interpreting test failures much easier.